Dev2907/Dev2907/README.md

 Dev Reshamiya- GitHub Readme

-👋 Hi, I'm Dev, a student at Adani University in India, with a passion for Web Development and Artificial Intelligence.
+👋 Hi, I'm Dev, a Software Developer at Odoo.
 About Me

-    🎓 Currently pursuing studies at Adani University, India.
+    🎓 Completed Btech in Information and Communication techonlogy  at Adani University, India.
+    🏢 Working as an SDE at Odoo India pvt ltd
-    💻 Interested in Web Development and Artificial Intelligence.
+    💻 Interested in Software Development and Artificial Intelligence.
     📚 Skills: MongoDB, React, Node.js, Express, Python, Scikit-Learn.
     📫 Reach me via email at: Reshamiyadev1234@gmail.com.
     🔗 Connect with me on LinkedIn: Dev Reshamiya.